 You may need to replace your RPP or sticker if you move to a new RPP zone, change your vehicle tag number, or replace your windshield.
 If your RPP zone has changed, you must remove the outdated or expired RPP sticker from your windshield after you receive the new registration sticker with RPP from DC DMV.
 Remember, you may only display one valid RPP at a time.

-If you change the address of your vehicle registration online with DC DMV, then you will also be able to update your RPP zone, and DC DMV will send you a new RPP sticker.
+If you change the address of your vehicle registration online with DC DMV, you will also be able to change your RPP if you already have an RPP.
+However, if you do not already have RPP, you will not be able to request RPP with the online change of address request; you will need to make an in-person DMV visit.
 Information on changes of address is available at the link below:

 You may obtain a replacement RPP by visiting a DC DMV service center.
 Information on DC DMV service centers is available at the link below: